Victor-Morel/iSecChalmers/content/authors/joachim/_index.md

 ---
 # Display name
-title: David Sands
+title: Joachim von Hacht
-name: David
+name: Joachim
-lastName: Sands
+lastName: von Hacht

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Professor
+role: Lecturer
 # Enter webpage to your profile
 webpage: ""